» David Axtell

 Sadly Jade died in 2005.
 David stepped away from the board for some years but came back to it in 2010 and is now Chairman.

 "Once I had started to come to terms with Jade's passing, I realised how much I missed being part of the CdLS global family.
-I came along to my first meeting in nearly 5 years - not without a little trepidation - and was greeted so warmly, it took no persuasion at all to get me back into the fold."
+I came along to my first meeting in nearly 5 years - not without a little trepidation - and was greeted so warmly, it took no persuasion at all to get me back into the fold.
+Now, through raising awareness in Jade's name, I can give her the extended life she deserved."

 "Jade's death was the result of complications arising from CdLS.
 I cannot stress enough the importance of ensuring doctors listen to parents/carers.
 All too often, we have a greater depth of knowledge about CdLS than the professionals.
 I also want to emphasise that Jade's early passing was not an inevitable outcome of CdLS but shows that it is vital to keep on top of aspects of the condition."